 Cadence is best described as your pedalling speed.
 It’s measured in ‘rpm’ (revolutions per minute), which is the amount of time it takes one foot to make a full revolution.
 Cycling can often seem simple because almost everyone can ride a bike hard, however cadence is often overlooked and bad pedalling technique can lead to you wasting energy.

-Although there is no magic number really in terms of RPM, and it’s largely individual, but as a guide it’s most commonly thought that getting efficient at 90rpm is most effective.
+There is no magic number really in terms of RPM, as it’s largely individual, but as a guide it’s most commonly thought that getting efficient at 90rpm is most effective.
 Down at 60-70rpm is where you’ll find most beginners, but that is deemed too low and will end up sapping all your strength and tire you out much quicker.

 Cadence and its relation to gear and effort